-An intravenous cannula is placed in his/her both arms, blood is drawn from one arm, stem cells circulating in blood are separated and collected via an apheresis machine, the blood is returned to the donor other arm
+An intravenous cannula is placed in his/her both arms, blood is drawn from one arm, stem cells circulating in blood are separated and collected via an apheresis machine, the blood is returned into the donor other arm.

 How long does it take to “harvest” the stem cells?

-Are there any risks or adverse effects to the donor?
+Are there any risks or adverse effects of the PBSC harvest to the donor?

-Some donors experience mild flu-like symptoms for a few days (the effect of the booster treatment).
+Some donors experience mild flu-like symptoms for a few days.
+This is the side effect of the GCSF treatment.

 What is the procedure of an actual BM donation?

 In this case stem cells are extracted from the hip bone under anesthesia or spinal anesthesia.
 This procedure requires a 2-3 day hospital stay.